MirandaLab/GEN_interpolation_microscopy/README.md

 ## **Paper**

 For detailed insights into the methodology and results, refer to the [original paper](https://github.com/danier97/LDMVFI).
+Additionally, this repository incorporates custom modifications for specific test sets, detailed below.

 ---